 The ELCA News Service did not report that the one of the leaders of the Oakland delegation was Pr.
 Craig Minich of the East Bay Lutheran Youth Program and adult chair of the Sierra Pacific Synod Youth Committee.
 Pr.
 Minich is rostered with Extraordinary Lutheran Ministries (ELM).

 The Best Construction on Everything: In the Lutheran Church Missouri Synod (LCMS) the tug of war continues over the untimely cancellation of the popular radio show Issues, Etc..
 In the wake of the April 14th silent vigil by the radio show's supporters, the synod's Board of Communication Services (BCS) and Council of Presidents (COP) met, and open letters issued by Synod President Gerald Kieschnick and the Council of Presidents.
-Both letters encourage the community to remember the 8th commandment: Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
+Both letters encourage the community to remember the 8th commandment: Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 As president of the Synod, I respectfully request and pastorally encourage all in the Synod to be patient and charitable regarding this matter, putting the best construction on actions and decisions connected therewith.
 I pray for the day when the financial resources of our Synod do not necessitate the reduction in force of radio personnel, the return of missionaries from the foreign mission field, or any other such difficult and painful decisions.